apache/cassandra-java-driver/changelog/README.md

 ### 4.3.0 (in progress)

+- [improvement] JAVA-2476: Improve error message when codec registry inspects a collection with a null element
 - [documentation] JAVA-2503: Migrate Cloud "getting started" page to driver manual
 - [improvement] JAVA-2484: Add errors for cloud misconfiguration
 - [improvement] JAVA-2490: Allow to read the secure bundle from an InputStream